-A ball valve is designed to control the flow of liquids, oils, gases or liquids with solids in a pipeline.
-It is most suited for conditions where quick on/off and/or bubble tight service is required.
+A ball valve is most suited for conditions where quick on/off and/or bubble tight service is required.
 It is also known as an Isolation valve.

 Ball valves are mainly used in the Food & Beverage, Pharmaceutical and Cosmetics industry and are very useful in low-flow situations.

-What are the different types of a Ball Valve or Isolation Valve used?
+What are the different types of a Ball Valve ?

 There are a variety of ball valve types used in Industry such as;